Skip to main content

-I have been fiddling with the idea to try out Grunt as I have seen a lot of buzz around it lately and of course I didn't want to miss the hype.
-So what is Grunt?
-Grunt is a JavaScript Task Runner that essentially allows developers to automate tasks in an easy and convenient fashion.
-The best explanation comes from Grunt's website:
+I’d been wanting to try Grunt for a while.
+So what is it?
+Grunt is a JavaScript Task Runner.
+It lets developers automate repetitive tasks in an easy, convenient way.
+The best explanation comes straight from Grunt’s site:

 The less work you have to do when performing repetitive tasks like minification, compilation, unit testing, linting, etc, the easier your job becomes.

-Luckily, all of the above can be automated by using Grunt.
-Let me walk you through this now, step by step by creating a dummy project.
+Grunt automates all of the above.
+Let me walk you through it step by step with a dummy project.

-file by asking a few questions about the project itself - such as the name, version number, author and so on.
-You can leave most of the values to default as we are going modify the file anyway.
+npm init creates the package.json file by asking a few questions about the project: name, version number, author, and so on.
+Leave most values at their defaults since we’ll be modifying the file anyway.

 {